rodmor59/node-express-user-auth-microservice/README.md

 `mongodb+srv://<Cloud Atlas database username>:<Cloud Atlas database password@appcluster0.ckkhqvp.mongodb.net/<Name of the database>?retryWrites=true&w=majority`

 **`JWT_SECRET`**
-Random hex secret key required to issue the JWT Tokens for user signin, email confirmation, passwords resets or any other operation (64 characters or more recommended).
+A random hex secret key is required to issue the JWT Tokens for user sign-in, email confirmation, password resets or any other operation (64 characters or more recommended).

-This project includes a .env.template file that you may fill and then rename to .env.
+This project includes a .env.template file that you may fill and rename to .env.

 <!--
 (#instructions-for-testing-and-starting-the-REST-API)